-This can be a particular challenge for physicians because people struggling with alcoholism might not consider themselves addicts, or are unwilling to be honest and upfront about their substance abuse issues.
+This can be a particular challenge for physicians because people struggling with alcoholism might not consider themselves addicts, or are unwilling to be honest and upfront about their substance abuse issues with their doctor.

 At the very least, there should be a greater public awareness about which antibiotics can cause dangerous side effects when mixed with alcohol.

-First, it’s always a smart idea to ask the prescribing doctor or pharmacist about antibiotic interactions with alcohol.
+First, it’s always a smart idea to ask the prescribing doctor or pharmacist about any possible drug interactions with antibiotics and alcohol.

-Second, it’s important to understand which antibiotics, when mixed with alcohol, can cause serious side effects, such as some of the following:
+Second, it’s important to understand that mixing certain antibiotics and alcohol can cause serious side effects, such as some of the following:

-The side effects of consuming alcohol while on one of these antibiotics range in intensity and seriousness, but the range includes some of the following:
+The side effects of using alcohol and antibiotics that have drug interactions can range in intensity and seriousness, but the range includes some of the following: